 Based on her findings, Dr Sobocinska made several recommendations to the Australian Government.
 First, further research into Australians’ sense of insecurity should be undertaken with the aim to manage community concerns, while deploying a more conciliatory and affirming political rhetoric.
 Second, policymakers should be more mindful of the wariness of Australians towards Indonesia and take care to better explain foreign policy initiatives.
 Third, a greater proportion of resources should be directed to understanding the drivers of Australian attitudes towards Indonesia, rather than simply polling.
 Last, the Australian Government should encourage greater people-to-people relations between Australians and Indonesia.

 The Australia-Indonesia Centre read Dr Sobocinska’s report and recommendations in conjunction with a comprehensive survey conducted by research firm EY Sweeney.
-Together, these reports prompted local and international media coverage in the Sydney Morning Herald, Radio National (ABC), and the Jakarta Post, and formed the basis of briefings to the Commonwealth Government.
+Together, these reports prompted local and international media coverage in the Sydney Morning Herald, Radio National (ABC), and the Jakarta Post to form the basis of briefings to the Commonwealth Government.

 Dr Agnieszka Sobocinska